Time: Saturday 7 March 2020 at 14:00 – 15:30

 Poet On Watch is the producer and director for Love In The Midst Of Climate Change.
 Love In The Midst Of Climate Change is a short film that highlights ordinary people doing extraordinary things tosurvive and lead decent lives in the teeth of adverse circumstances in Cape Town, South Africa and Newark, New Jersey in the USA.
 Poet On Watch authentically represents regionally specific sub-cultures and works to bridge the conversations around race, class, and gender within multi-racial communities through her films, poetry, and earthwork.
 She works as an independent filmmaker, permaculturalist, and art director globally.

 Eshetu Yirdaw is university lecturer at the Department of Forest Sciences of the University of Helsinki.
-The the Viikki Tropical Resources Institute (VITRI) he is working on relationship between climate change and biodiversity, including the impact of climate change on loss of species, identification of vulnerable ecosystems and coping mechanisms.
+At the Viikki Tropical Resources Institute (VITRI) he is working on relationship between climate change and biodiversity, including the impact of climate change on loss of species, identification of vulnerable ecosystems and coping mechanisms.

 Marko Ulvila is chairperson of the Siemenpuu Foundation and a non-fiction writer on sustainability.